MikaSchoenmakers/MikasBalatro/README.md

 Gives X4 mult if the hand contains a straight and you have both the **_Odd Todd_** and **_Even Steven_** jokers.
 Also gives 1 extra joker slot.

 ## Legendary
-### What Are The Odds
-If 4 Lucky cards trigger in one hand, create a random **_negative_** Joker.
-_If a Lucky card triggers on both Mult and money, it counts as 2 triggers.
-Retriggers also count as seperate triggers_

 Nope!

 # Installation